A steam boiler is defined as a boiler use heat to convert water into steam for a variety of application.

-The basic working principle of boiler is very very simple and easy to understand.
+The basic working principle of the boiler is very very simple and easy to understand.
 The boiler is essentially a closed vessel inside which water is stored.
 Fuel (generally coal) is bunt in a furnace and hot gasses are produced.
 These hot gasses come in contact with water vessel where the heat of these hot gases transfer to the water and consequently steam is produced in the boiler.
-Then this steam is piped to the turbine of thermal power plant.
+Then this steam is piped to the turbine of the thermal power plant.
 There are many different types of boiler utilized for different purposes like running a production unit, sanitizing some area, sterilizing equipment, to warm up the surroundings etc.

 Steam Boiler Efficiency

 The percentage of total heat exported by outlet steam in the total heat supplied by the fuel (coal) is called steam boiler efficiency.

 It includes thermal efficiency, combustion efficiency & fuel to steam efficiency.
 Steam boiler efficiency depends upon the size of boiler used.
 A typical efficiency of the steam boiler is 80% to 88%.
 Actually, there are some losses occur like incomplete combustion, radiating loss occurs from steam boiler surrounding wall, defective combustion gas etc. Hence, an efficiency of steam boiler gives this result.

 Types of Boiler

 There are mainly two types of the boiler – water tube boiler and fire tube boiler.
 In fire tube boiler, there are numbers of tubes through which hot gases are passed and water surrounds these tubes.
 Water tube boiler is reverse of the fire tube boiler.
 In water tube boiler the water is heated inside tubes and hot gasses surround these tubes.
 These are the main two types of the boiler but each of the types can be subdivided into many which we will discuss later.